Some of the resources below may be affiliate links, meaning I get paid a commission (at no extra cost to you) if you use that link to make a purchase.

-Overwatering can often lead to a dying jade plant and will attract annoying pests such as mealybugs and fungus gnats.
+Overwatering can often lead to a dying jade plant and will attract annoying pests such as scale insects, mealybugs and fungus gnats.
 It will also stump the growth of your plant and will leave you wondering ‘how big do jade plants get?‘

 What does an overwatered jade plant look like?

 If you have an overwatered jade plant then the leaves may begin to drop.
 You will also notice the jade plant leaves turning yellow and drooping.
 When you feel the leaves they will be soft and soggy to touch and sometimes the branches will also feel this way.

 These are all symptoms of root rot and if this happens you should check the bottom of the plant.
 If the roots are covered in a slimy, black/brown substance then unfortunately it means it is rotting at the roots.
 If you leave the root rot to continue to spread, you’ll notice your jade plant leaves turning black.

 If not, but the soil is wet and soggy, simply let the soil dry out.

 If you think your jade plant is dropping leaves due to root rot, then you should immediately remove the plant from its pot, wash away the soil, cut away any damaged roots and repot.